wll199566/Awesome-LLM-Planning-Capability/README.md

 ![llm-planning](./Figures/llm-planning.png)

-**Please cite the paper in [Citations](https://github.com/PeterGriffinJin/Awesome-Language-Model-on-Graphs#citations) if you find the paper list and resources in this repository helpful for your research.
+**Please cite the paper in [Citation](https://github.com/wll199566/awesome-llm-planning-capability#citation) if you find the paper list and resources in this repository helpful for your research.
 Thanks!**

-## Citations
+## Citation

 Please cite the following paper if you find the resource helpful for your research.